platformsh/platformsh-docs/docs/src/languages/python/_index.md

 ## Sanitizing data

 Data inheritance on Platform.sh provides true staging environments by default.
-That is, data is inherited automatically by each child environment from its parent.
+Data is inherited automatically by each child environment from its parent.

-It's not uncommon that Python projects require the sanitization of data in non-production environments for compliance reasons, however.
+It's not uncommon that Python projects require the sanitization of data in non-production environments for compliance reasons.
 Because the build and deploy process is customizable, it's possible to include custom scripts that perform sanitization according to environment type.

 See the [sanitizing databases](/development/sanitize-db) documentation for more information.